The 2019 Discovery of a Meteor of Interstellar Origin: Introduction

 The CNEOS catalog includes the geocentric velocity components and geographic coordinates for bolides detected by U.S. government sensors.\footnote{https://cneos.jpl.nasa.gov/fireballs/} In this \textit{Letter}, we identify a meteor from the CNEOS catalog that is likely of interstellar origin.
+Furthermore, we explore the size distribution of interstellar meteors and motivate the investigation of interstellar meteors as a new branch of astronomical research.
+We present a strategy for conducting spectroscopy and obtaining physical samples of interstellar meteors.